Skalt47/InfosysLab/README.md

 **v_1** (logical only) *dropped*

 Consists of the first data model which was only inspired by some screenshots.
 Therefore it was quickly out-of-date when the actual data was delivered.

+Had also user views grouping tables to fit a personalized need.

 ##

-**v_2**
+**v_2** (logical only)

+A better worked out data model based on the first version.

 ##

+**v_3** (first model based on actual data)

+First screach of a data model with the delivered unnormalized data.

+##

+**v_4** (first functional one)

+Working data model with Lecturer, WorkloadReduction, Term, OfferedCourse and Subject.

+Everything based on the unnormalized data provided.
+Each attribute accept of some auto increment ids is from the tables which hold the unnormalized data.

+##

+**v_5** (with views) *latest*

+Based on the fourth version there are also views implemented which show some functionality of this information system.

+<\br>

-Fill out the history path...
+*Fill out the history path*...

-v_5 has the views implemented

 ---